-#NAMA Event Report: Impact of IT Rules 2021 on News — Grounds for Challenge
+#NAMA Impact of IT Rules 2021 on News — Grounds for Challenge

 He continued to say that such regulatory mechanisms are often used as a blunt instrument to intimidate news publishers.
 Gurshabad said “One can imagine that news aggregators might face similar threats, and we’ve seen in the case of Twitter for instance, where the hash tags selected as trending become a topic of contestation.
 We’re in that territory now where what these aggregators and platforms prioritize, that is also under sort of great scrutiny by the state.
 So even in those areas we can begin to see straight threats of censorship or punishment.”

-He insisted that specifically with regard to media freedom, the government needs to make up its mind specifically when treating news aggregators – whether it wants to treat these aggregators as intermediaries, whether it wants them to exercise, some or little, or no control over what they do, or have this expansive Code of Conduct which they need to behave by.
+He insisted that specifically with regard to media freedom, the government needs to make up its mind specifically when treating news aggregators — whether it wants to treat these aggregators as intermediaries, whether it wants them to exercise, some or little, or no control over what they do, or have this expansive Code of Conduct which they need to abide by.

 Also read